InquestGeronimo/hacker-news-client/README.md

 - :bulb: For selecting a specific section from HN, pass their name into the **story** argument: `Top`, `Best`, `Ask`, `Show`.

-- :bulb: You can also alter the sorting order all the storries by their Hacker News score with the `descending` argument.
+- :bulb: You can also set the sorting order for all stories by their Hacker News score with the `descending` argument.
+Default is `False`.

 ```py
 from hnclient import HackerNewsClient